-During the year, the Company conducted a review of the expected Estimated Useful Lives ("EUL") of its assets.
-The change in the accounting estimate for the EUL has resulted in a decrease in the depreciation charge for the year by QR 13.05 million.
+During 2020, the Group conducted a review of the expected Estimated Useful Lives ("EUL") of its assets.
+The change in the accounting estimate for the EUL has resulted in a decrease in the depreciation charge for the year by QR 13.05 million for the year ended December 31, 2020.